Teaching Food and Nutrition for All

 Topic 3: Biting into Food and Nutrition Education

-Participants "try out" many food and nutrition education activities for students from K-12th grade, choosing activities appropriate for the grades they teach.
-These activities include gardening-based activities, cooking, analyzing our current food supply, learning about the nutritional content of various foods, and much more.
-They also learn evidenced-based strategies for how to make food and nutrition education enhance students' intrinsic motivation to so they are excited and empowered to eat well; provide practical knowledge and skills to build their confidence they can eat well; and learn how to navigate our current challenging food environment and how to advocate for positive changes toward more healthy foods being available in their community.
+Participants "try out" many food and nutrition education activities for students from K-12th grade.
+These activities include gardening, cooking, analyzing our current food supply, understanding injustices related to food and how to move toward food justices, learning about the nutritional content of various foods, and much more.
+They also learn evidenced-based strategies for how to make food and nutrition education enhance students' intrinsic motivation to so they are excited and empowered to eat well; provide practical knowledge and skills to build their confidence they can eat well; and learn how to navigate our current challenging food environment and how to advocate for positive changes toward more sustainable, equitable, and healthy food futures for all.

 Topic 4: School Meals: Opportunities and Challenges

-Teachers learn about our National School meal program and the opportunities and challenges of nourishing students through school meals.
-They learn why we have the school meals program we have today and exciting initiatives that are transforming school food to provide scratch-cooked, health-promoting school meals and connecting this to what students learn about food and nutrition in the curriculum around the United States and around the world.
+Participants learn about our National School meal program and the opportunities and challenges of nourishing students through school meals.
+They learn how this program has involved since its inception in 1946.
+Participants discuss why school lunch is not a more connected, integral part of the school day.
+And, then participants learn about exciting initiatives, happening around the United States and around the world, that are transforming school food to provide scratch-cooked, health-promoting school meals and how this is connected to what students learn about food and nutrition in the curriculum.

 Topic 5: Making Food and Nutrition Education Happen in Your Classroom, Your School, Your Community

 Finally, participants create their own concrete food and nutrition education plan (lessons, ideas, resources to use, partners to work with) that will be ready to use when school starts.

 Helping students to "take a better bite" each and every day.